 As the [librarian] opened the door to the private viewing room, something immediately caught my eye.
 Placed amongst the zines was a bright pink, A5 publication yelling “Bast”.
 To the left was a black and white handwritten piece and to the right, a photograph stuck to paper with floral decorative tape.
 As one title put it, “THIS IS A ZINE.
 NOT A GLOSSY!”.
 (Lydia Jackson – BA Contemporary Media Cultures 2019-20: LCC Zine Collection visit)

-To ensure that the LCC Zine Collection remains in some way accessible to our UAL community while we are away from out physical environments, the LCC Special Collection team have sought to gather a range of sources to provide an on-line representation of the collection and its teaching and learning activities.
+To ensure that the LCC Zine Collection remained in some way accessible during the pandemic, the LCC Special Collection team gathered a range of sources to provide an on-line representation of the collection and its teaching and learning activities.

 This project is a collation of the following elements: